An O(K)-Approximation Coflow Scheduling in K-Core Optical Circuit Switching Networks: Multi-Core Coflow Scheduling

 Combining the above inequalities gives

-This completes the proof. \end{IEEEproof} \begin{Corollary} Algorithm \ref{alg:alg1} achieves an $8K$-approximation for minimizing the total weighted CCT when all coflows are released at time zero (i.e., $a_{m}=0$) in a heterogeneous multi-core OCS network, i.e., $\sum_{m=1}^{M}w_{m}T_{m}\le8K\sum_{m=1}^{M}w_{m}T_{m}^{*}$, where $K$ is the number of OCS cores. \end{Corollary}
+This completes the proof. \end{IEEEproof} \begin{Corollary} Algorithm \ref{alg:alg1} achieves an $8K$-approximation for minimizing the total weighted CCT when all coflows are released at time zero i.e., $a_{m}=0$, and hence $t_{0}\left(m\right)=0$, in a heterogeneous $K$-core OCS network. \end{Corollary}

-Besides multi-core OCS networks, Algorithm \ref{alg:alg1} can also be naturally applied to multi-core EPS networks by removing the reconfiguration-capacity constraints (Eq. \ref{eq:lp-R}) from the LP relaxation and replacing the OCS-specific lower bounds $T_{\textrm{LB}}^{k}\left(\cdot\right)$ and $T_{\textrm{LB}}\left(\cdot\right)$, and ignoring reconfiguration delay $\delta$ (i.e., $\delta=0$).
-The overall three-stage algorithm framework remains unchanged: coflows are first ordered globally, then flows are allocated across cores, and finally each core schedules its allocated traffic independently.
+Besides multi-core OCS networks, Algorithm \ref{alg:alg1} can also be naturally adapted to multi-core EPS networks.
+In the EPS setting, circuit reconfiguration is absent.
+Therefore, the reconfiguration-capacity constraints in Eq. \ref{eq:lp-reconfig} are removed from the LP relaxation, and the prefix workload measure used in the allocation phase contains only the transmission workload.
+The overall algorithm framework remains unchanged: coflows are first ordered globally, flows are then allocated across cores, and each core finally schedules its allocated traffic independently.